CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 The distribution metadata specifies minimum versions of prerequisites that are required for Foo-Bar to work.
-However, some of these prerequisites may have security vulnerabilities, and you should ensure that you are using versions of these prerequisites with no known relevant vulnerabilities (if not up-to-date versions).
+However, some of these prerequisites may have security vulnerabilities, and you should ensure that you are using up-to-date versions of these prerequisites.

 Where security vulnerabilities are known, the metadata may indicate newer versions as recommended.